proxmox/proxmox-backup/docs/pve-integration.rst

 `Proxmox VE`_ Integration
 -------------------------

-A Proxmox Backup Server can be integrated into a Proxmox VE setup by adding the former as a storage in a Proxmox VE standalone or cluster setup.
+Proxmox Backup Server can be integrated into a Proxmox VE standalone or cluster setup, by adding it as a storage in Proxmox VE.

 See also the `Proxmox VE Storage - Proxmox Backup Server
 <https://pve.proxmox.com/pve-docs/pve-admin-guide.html#storage_pbs>`_ section